kabiraj404/analyzeJ2Kmodel/README.md

 * **_J2K_snowcoverTS()_**

 It helps in the visulization of the daily snow cover area in each day.
-It is useful because, it helps to visualize the MODIS and the output from the model at the same instance.
+It helps to visualize the MODIS and the output from the model at the same instance.
 The other products can also be used in the model, however it needs some adjustment.
 I got the following figure.

 <img width="550" alt="snowcoverTS" src="https://user-images.githubusercontent.com/64681103/86511010-d297ab80-be14-11ea-89d5-c8c863cf7e71.png">